s1thlord/7MU009-Idon/README.md

  ![don6screen] (https://github.com/s1thlord/idon/blob/gh-pages/6979195532_f56baf3a3f_b.jpg)

- **fig 12** Buchla step sequencer 123 model
+ **fig. 12.** Buchla step sequencer 123 model

  ![don7screen] (https://github.com/s1thlord/idon/blob/gh-pages/Screen%20Shot%202016-05-18%20at%2017.26.30.png)

- **fig 13** Software GUI step sequencer.
+ **fig. 13.** Software GUI step sequencer.

  Keeping with the 1970’s flavor of the project it was considered to also model The Buchla 280 quad envelope generator shown in Fig 14 with the Pure Data version shown below (fig 15).
 With the addition of these two units the oscillator model becomes controllable in terms of pitch manipulation and also note on and off control via the envelope generator.

  ![don8screen] (https://github.com/s1thlord/idon/blob/gh-pages/buchla28007.png)

- **fig 14** Buchla Quad envelope generator.
+ **fig. 14.** Buchla Quad envelope generator.

  ![don9screen] (https://github.com/s1thlord/idon/blob/gh-pages/Screen%20Shot%202016-05-18%20at%2017.30.36.png)

- **fig 15** Pure Data software GUI Envelope Generator.
+ **fig. 15.** Pure Data software GUI Envelope Generator.

  The final patch is a simple audio volume controller or mixer design to give complete control over the audio outputs no Buchla reference was used for this patch (shown in fig 16).

   ![don10screen] (https://github.com/s1thlord/idon/blob/gh-pages/Screen%20Shot%202016-05-18%20at%2017.36.12.png)

- **fig 16** shows GUI of Pure Data volume controller.
+ **fig. 16.** Shows GUI of Pure Data volume controller.

 ## software Evaluation
 considering the pros and cons of this software:

 the positive aspects of this software are its tone generation capabilites. the software once "patched" between the various elements can produce a range of timbre that would be very hard to achieve with conventional sample based keyboards.
-However this timbre range comes at a cost of CPU load when compared to a DAW instrument plugin.
+However this timbre range comes at a cost of CPU load when compared to a DAW instrument plugins.
-Another issue with this desgin as discussed in the development chapter is the patching of the modules.
+Another issue with this desin as discussed in the development chapter is the patching of the modules.
 Originally it was intended to have a patching system simiLar to the DAW software Reason where outboard effects are plugged in via a "jack" cable.

 ![donscreen12] (https://github.com/s1thlord/idon/blob/gh-pages/Screen%20Shot%202016-05-20%20at%2012.56.57.png)

-**fig 17** Reason screenshot of patching
+**fig. 17.** Reason screenshot of patching